Da Vinci - Coverage Requirements Discovery

 SMART on FHIR Hook Invocation

-In addition to the real-time decision support provided by CDS Hooks, providers will sometimes need to seek coverage requirements information without invoking the workflow of their provider system to actively create an order, appointment, encounter, etc. A few real-world examples where hooks may be invoked this way include exploring a “what-if” scenario, answering a patient question related to whether a service would be covered, and retrieving a guidance document they had seen in a previous card.
+In addition to the real-time decision support provided by CDS Hooks, providers will sometimes need to seek coverage requirements information without invoking the workflow of their provider system to actively create an order, appointment, encounter, etc. A few real-world examples where hooks may be invoked this way include exploring a "what if" scenario, answering a patient question related to whether a service would be covered, and retrieving a guidance document they had seen in a previous card.

-CRD Clients conforming with this specification SHALL support the SMART on FHIR interface, SHALL allow launching of SMART apps from within their application, and SHALL be capable of providing the SMART app access to information it exposes to CRD Servers using the CDS Hooks interface.
+CRD clients conforming with this specification SHALL support the SMART on FHIR interface, SHALL allow launching of SMART apps from within their application, and SHALL be capable of providing the SMART app access to information it exposes to CRD servers using the CDS Hooks interface.

 NOTES:

-• The use of SMART to explore “what-if” scenarios is distinct from the use of SMART envisioned in CDS Hooks:
+• The use of SMART to explore "what if" scenarios is distinct from the use of SMART envisioned in CDS Hooks:

-• Rather than launching a SMART app based on a returned card, a SMART app is used here to invoke a CDS hook to artificially simulate a workflow in the CRD Client that would normally trigger a hook.
+• Rather than launching a SMART app based on a returned card, a SMART app is used here to invoke a CDS hook to artificially simulate a workflow in the CRD client that would normally trigger a hook.

-• When a SMART app is launched, draft orders within a CRD Client will not typically be available to the app to submit to the CRD Server.
-Information for consideration in the “what-if” scenario will need to be entered into the app directly.
+• When a SMART app is launched, draft orders within a CRD client will not typically be available to the app to submit to the CRD server.
+Information for consideration in the "what if" scenario will need to be entered into the app directly.

-• When a CRD Server returns cards, any instructions associated with the cards will be displayed in the app, but it may not be able to execute the instructions within the cards.
+• When a CRD server returns cards, any instructions associated with the cards will be displayed in the app, but it may not be able to execute the instructions within the cards.

 Additional Considerations

-2. The receipt of coverage requirements (be it “no requirements” or specific requirements/recommendations) has financial implications for both healthcare providers and payers.
-If a provider receives a message of “no requirements” and subsequently has a claim denied because of unmet requirements, it will be necessary for both sides to be able to confirm whether a “no requirements” response was sent and what information was in the hook invocation that led to that response.
-Therefore, in addition to any logging performed for security purposes, both CRD Clients and CRD Servers SHALL retain logs of all CRD-related hook invocations and their responses for access in the event of a dispute.
-All Card.suggestion elements SHALL populate the Suggestion.uuid element to aid in log reconciliation.
-Organizations SHALL have processes to ensure logs can be accessed by appropriate authorized users to help resolve discrepancies or issues in a timely manner.
+2. The receipt of coverage requirements (be it "no requirements" or specific requirements or recommendations) has financial implications for both healthcare providers and payers.
+If a provider receives a message of "no requirements" and subsequently has a claim denied because of unmet requirements, it will be necessary for both sides to be able to confirm whether a "no requirements" response was sent and what information was in the hook invocation that led to that response.
+Therefore, in addition to any logging performed for security purposes, both CRD clients and CRD servers SHALL retain logs of all CRD-related hook invocations and their responses for access in the event of a dispute.
+Systems can use the Suggestion.uuid element to aid in log reconciliation.
+Organizations SHALL have processes to ensure logs can be accessed by appropriate authorized users to help resolve discrepancies or issues in a timely manner.<p>NOTE: Because the information in these logs will often contain PHI, access to the logs themselves will need to be restricted and logged for security purposes.</p>

-4. Examples provided within this specification strive to be realistic, but might not reflect accurate/current coverage requirements.
+6. Examples provided within this specification strive to be realistic, but might not reflect accurate/current coverage requirements.